Statements

 SET Statement

-(IN|UP)SERT Statement
+(IN|UP)SERT

-The INSERT statement is used to insert new data into a dataset.
-The UPSERT statement is “add or replace” data into / from a dataset.
+statement is “add or replace” data into / from a dataset.
 These statements remain unchanged from SQL++.

 INSERT / UPSERT Statement

 gSQL++ does not directly support the creation of vertices and edges, as each vertex and edge body represents a view of your logical model.
 Such an action is akin to inserting a record into a SQL++ (or SQL) view– inserting new vertices or edges is an action that depends on the element bodies composing your graph schema.
 Users can still, however, leverage gSQL++ to aid in modifying the vertices and edges in your graph.
-The example below utilizes an anti-join to locate users that should have a FRIENDS_WITH edge between them, and then adds to the Friends dataset if no such edge is found:
+The example below utilizes an anti-join to locate users that should have a FRIENDS_WITH

 INSERT INTO Friends